 Cook in the microwave on high for 2-3 minutes, stirring every 30 seconds until the sugar has dissolved.
 You’ll know the sugar has dissolved when you can’t hear its grainy texture as you mix.
 I found a whisk worked well, a spoon or spatula would do the job as well.

 Fill two, 8 oz jars and let the lemon curd cool.
 It will continue to thicken as it cools.
 Refrigerate for no more than a week to ten days.

 If you find you lumps in your lemon curd after microwaving it, don't panic.
 The eggs just cooked too quickly.
 Simple strain the curd and continue to pour the smooth curd into the jars.

-This easy lemon curd recipe in the microwave was originally shared in January 2012; Updated February 2018.
+This easy lemon curd recipe microwave was originally shared in January 2012; Updated February 2018.